-*The women and men who have written a check for an amount up to and including their lives, and who, serving our military, will not be home for Thanksgiving this year.
+*The women and men who have written a check for any amount up to and including their lives, and who, serving our nation in the military, will not be home for Thanksgiving this year.

 *The lives of countless American men and women who placed the ultimate sacrifice on the altar of liberty, that each new American will always win the lottery.

 *Those politicians, police officers, and all governmental employees, including President Trump, who take seriously their oaths to uphold and defend the Constitution, who put America above party.

 *All the patriots who expose and fight those that don’t, regardless of the cost.

 *The fact that God put extraordinary men–and women–in the colonies at the right time to found America.
 I’ve never thought that a coincidence.